hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     If a is occupied, the excitation is forbidden.
     ..

         [todo] - Add paper citation once it is published.
+Rewrite documentation to highlight differences/similarities in excitation generators.

     .. note::
         Currently only the no_renorm and renorm excitation generators are available in